couchbase/docs-operator/cbopctl.md

      --version                Prints version information -h,--help                   Prints the help message
 ```

-The create command should be used to create new CouchbaseClusters, delete can be used to delete CouchbaseClusters (although no validation takes place during a delete so this command is here for completeness), and apply should be used when updating a cluster.
+The `create` command should be used to create new CouchbaseClusters, `delete` can be used to delete CouchbaseClusters (although no validation takes place during a delete so this command is here for completeness), and `apply` should be used when updating a cluster.

-Each subcommand has three flags; one that is required and two that are optional.
+Each subcommand has three flags - one that is required and two that are optional.

 ```bash
 Required Flags: